filipefilardi/wpp-broadcaster/README.md

 # whatsapp-broadcast-crawler

 Crawler made with Selenium and Python to constantly receive video from target and broadcast to a list of contacts.
-The script only run in whatsapp web.
+The script only works with whatsapp web.

 ## Installation ##

-First you must install Selenium for python.
+Install Selenium for python.

 `$ pip install selenium`

 Check [official selenium documentation](http://selenium-python.readthedocs.io/index.html) if needed.

-Selenium requires a driver to interact with the choosen browser.
-I recommend looking in this [installation guide](http://selenium-python.readthedocs.io/installation.html) in drivers section.
+Selenium requires a driver to interact with your browser.
+I recommend looking in this [installation guide](http://selenium-python.readthedocs.io/installation.html) in drivers section to install the proper driver.

-Make sure your setup is working before run section.

 ## Set Up ##

-* Create your broadcast list in your whatasapp app (not web);
+* Create your broadcast list in your whatasapp mobile;
-* Go to [this line](https://github.com/filipefilardi/whatsapp-broadcast-crawler/blob/master/broadcast.py#L18) in `broadcast.py` and choose your target and broadcast list;
+* Add your target and broadcast list in [this line](https://github.com/filipefilardi/whatsapp-broadcast-crawler/blob/master/broadcast.py#L18).

 ```python
 #####################################